All photos by Mugur Vărzariu

 Has this one seen any action?

-In retrospect, Romanian military men seemed pretty relaxed and cheerful and hardly affected by the Romanian internet's hysteria over the possibility of WWIII.
-On the other hand, I can't say I was particularly impressed by their weapons, either.
-The new machines at our disposal were few, and it didn't look like we've been produced anything new in years.
-In short, if the Russians ever decide to invade Romania, I'm going to be trying very hard to pronounce spasiba correctly.
+In retrospect, Romanian military men seemed pretty relaxed and cheerful, and hardly affected by the Romanian internet's hysteria over the possibilility of a Third World War.
+On the other hand, I can't say I was particularly impressed by their weapons either.
+The new machines at our diposal were few and it didn't look like we've been produced anything new in years.
+In short, if the Russians ever decide to invade Romania, I'm going to be trying very hard to pronounce Spasiba correctly.